Gründerzeit: Design and architecture

 The need for housing rose in consequence of industrialization.
 Complete housing developments in the so-called Founding Era's Architecture style arose in previously green fields, and even today, Central European cities have many buildings from the time together along a single road or even in complete districts.
 The buildings have four to six stories and were often built by private property developers.
 They often sported richly decorated façades in the form of Historicism such as Gothic Revival, Renaissance Revival, German Renaissance and Baroque Revival.
 Magnificent palaces for nouveau-riche citizens but also infamous rental housing for the expanding urban lower classes were built.

 The period was also important for the integration of new technologies in architecture and design.
-A determining factor was the development of the Bessemer process in steel production, which made possible the construction of steel façades.
+A determining factor was the development of the Bessemer process in steel production, which made the construction of steel façades possible.
 A classical example of the new form is the steel and glass construction of the Crystal Palace, completed in 1851, which was then revolutionary and inspired subsequent decades.

 Gründerzeit districts, called Gründerzeitviertel, were built all over Germany, Austria and even in Hungary.
 In the German-speaking world, the architecture of the Gründerzeit would be supplanted by Jugendstil in the early 20th century.